 CMCF Collaboration and Publication Policy

-Increased use of our crystallography beamlines for complex experiments, Mail-In data collection, Remote Control and use by inexperienced users, sometimes requires enlistment of technical and scientific support.
+Increased use of our crystallography beamlines for complex experiments, Mail-In Service, Remote Control, or use by inexperienced users, sometimes requires enlistment of technical and scientific support.
 The engagement of CMCF staff should be properly credited in publications resulting from this work, sometimes including co-authorship.
 Therefore, in addition to the acknowledgement of the beamline name and its funding agencies as described on the CMCF webpage [cmcf.lightsource.ca (below)], the name of the CMCF staff member(s) performing such work should also be properly acknowledged.

 The standard level of involvement of CMCF staff is to ensure that the beamline is ready for performing standard crystallography experiments and in this case, the standard acknowledgement of the beamline and funding agencies is sufficient.
-For purposes of Mail-In data collection, the standard involvement is collecting standard diffraction data according to the parameters defined by the User in MxLIVE, in which case the person(s) who collected the data should also be acknowledged.
+For purposes of Mail-In Service, the standard involvement is collecting standard diffraction data according to the parameters defined by the user in MxLIVE, in which case the person(s) who collected the data should also be acknowledged.

 In cases where the involvement of CMCF staff in a project goes beyond this standard level and requires substantial effort on or off the beamline, co-authorship will be more appropriate.
 This would include, for instance, situations where (1) there is a need to modify equipment or software to allow an experiment to be performed, (2) there is a substantial effort to develop or execute experimental protocols, (3) substantial help is required to reduce and interpret the data, solve the structure, etc.

-For standard crystallography work that you perform at the facility or have performed via Mail-In, please include the Acknowledgements below.
+For standard crystallography work that you performed at the facility, remotely, or via Mail-In Service, please include the acknowledgements below.

 For data collected on beamline CMCF-ID (08ID)